ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 ### Key business rules

+- Each booking requires online prepayment before appointment confirmation.
-- An appointment can be confirmed only after successful payment if prepayment is required.
+- An appointment can be confirmed only after successful online payment.
 - If payment is declined or times out, the temporarily held slot is released.
-- If prepayment is not required, the appointment can be confirmed immediately after booking.
-- A patient receives an appointment confirmation after successful booking.
+- A patient receives an appointment confirmation after successful booking and payment.
 - A cancelled appointment may trigger a cancellation notification.
 - A doctor can have multiple availability slots.
 - One availability slot can be reserved by at most one appointment.